 Indira Gandhi imposed an Emergency on June 25, 1975, on account of international disturbances, suspending key fundamental rights guaranteed under the Constitution to every citizen.

 The Emergency refers to a 21-month period from 1975 to 1977.
-It was officially issued by the then president Fakhruddin Ali Ahmed under Article 352 of the Constitution due to prevailing 'internal disturbance'.
+The then President Fakhruddin Ali Ahmed officially issued it under Article 352 of the Constitution due to prevailing 'internal disturbance'.
 The Emergency was in effect from 25 June 1975 until its withdrawal on 21 March 1977.

 Role of Jayaprakash Narayan in 1975 Emergency